solveditnpc/nhentai.xxx/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 Copyright (C) 2024  solveditnpc <neutralwritergithubdedicated@gmail.com>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program comes with ABSOLUTELY NO WARRANTY.
-For details, see the GNU General Public License.
+For details, see the GNU Affero General Public License.

 ## Disclaimer
 This script is for educational purposes only.
 Please respect the website's terms of service and use responsibly.
 Read the license for more information